GilianPonte/gilianponte.github.io/_pages/about.md

   - /about.html
 ---

-Gilian Ponte is a Marketing Ph.D student at the Faculty of Business and Economics, Rijksuniversiteit Groningen (The Netherlands).
+Gilian Ponte is a Ph.D student at the Faculty of Business and Economics, Rijksuniversiteit Groningen (The Netherlands).
 My research interests lie in Marketing, Deep Learning and Applied Econometrics.
+My two excellent promotors are \url[Jaap Wieringa](https://www.rug.nl/staff/j.e.wieringa/) and \url[Tom Boot](https://sites.google.com/view/tomboot/home).
 My current research focuses on the development of methodologies to preserve privacy in marketing.
 Previously, I have worked for two years as a web analyst at Blokker Holding (a major retailer in the Netherlands).